Tyson Ashley Retz

 Edited works:

-- guest editor, Educational Philosophy and Theory 49, 6 (2017), history education special issue.
-See also the introduction.
+- Educational Philosophy and Theory 49, 6 (2017), guest editor, special issue on history education.